dekorateio/dekorate/readme.md

 # Annotation processors for Kubernetes

-Annotation processor for Kubernetes is a collection of Java annotation processor and tools for generating Kubernetes/Openshift resources on compile time.
+Annotation processor for Kubernetes is a collection of Java annotation processors and tools for generating Kubernetes/Openshift resources at compile time.

 ## Features

 - Kubernetes annotations
   - annotations
   - labels
-  - environmnet variables
+  - environment variables
   - mounts
   - ports and services
 - Openshift annotations